This is a fable about the importance of seeking a higher purpose in life, even if your flock, tribe, or neighborhood finds your ambition threatening.

 – We have X public holidays per year.

 – Workers in Australia receive 4 weeks paid holiday (vacation) every year.
+It’s not uncommon to see Australians vacationing at a Maldives ocean villa.

 – We have universal healthcare for citizens and PRs which is paid for out of our taxes.